North Dakota State Authorization & Exemption for Degree-Granting Post-Secondary Institutions

 How can my institution join SARA?
 Any degree-granting institution based in the United States, holding proper authorization from Congress, a U.S. state or a federally recognized Indian tribe and holding accreditation from an accrediting association recognized by the U.S. Secretary of Education is eligible to apply to its home state to participate in SARA if that state is a SARA member.
 For more information click here.

-Complaints to the North Dakota University System office regarding North Dakota degree-granting post-secondary institutions participating in the National State Authorization Reciprocity Agreement (SARA)
+Complaints to the North Dakota University System (NDUS) office regarding North Dakota degree-granting post-secondary institutions authorized or exempted in NDCC and those participating in the National State Authorization Reciprocity Agreement (SARA)

 With the exception of reporting fraud, waste or abuse as noted below, the NDUS does not review anonymous complaints or matters that are or have been in litigation.
 Further, matters concerning an individual's grades or examination results are the prerogative of the college/university faculty.